UVE-R/Checkers-AI/README.md

 - A 1 player checker game against an AI
   -  The AI uses a minimax algorithm to determine the best move

-Clicking on a piece will bring the possible moves for that piece shown by the blue circles, click onto the circle to move there
+Clicking on a piece will bring the possible moves for that piece shown by the blue circles, click onto the blue circle to move there